 - According to LinkedIn data, over half (49%) of job searchers follow potential companies on social media to keep informed about open positions.

-They also agree that businesses must be present, active, and participating on social media in order for these platforms to be successful recruitment tools.
+They also agree that businesses must be present, active, and participating on social media for these platforms to be successful recruitment tools.

 Social Recruiting Benefits

 Because people are your most valuable asset, you must find a way to connect with the top prospects in your sector.
 Social recruitment connects your company with candidates it would not otherwise be able to contact.
-This does not imply that social networking should entirely replace your present recruitment methods; rather, you should harness these new technologies and incorporate them into your efforts to enhance and improve your outcomes.
-You can identify and hire new personnel more effectively if you make social recruitment a strategic goal.
+It does not imply that social networking should entirely replace your present recruitment methods; rather, you should harness these new technologies and incorporate them into your efforts to enhance and improve your outcomes.
+For example, you can identify and hire new personnel more effectively if you make social recruitment a strategic goal.

 - Get in touch with more qualified prospects.
 Individuals who often utilize social networks are more likely to be “early adopters” of innovation and more technically proficient.

 - Find applicants who are difficult to approach.
-When the competition for talent is strong, it might be difficult to recognize the best.
+When talent competition is strong, it might not be easy to recognize the best.
 Social networking allows you to reach out to passive or difficult-to-find candidates who might otherwise go unnoticed.

 - Increase your return on investment.
 Through social networks, you may significantly cut sourcing costs while increasing ROI.
-Posting and posting job opportunities on LinkedIn or Facebook is more likely to get results than a single job board description.
+For example, posting and posting job opportunities on LinkedIn or Facebook is more likely to get results than a single job board description.
 Thus the potential benefit much outweighs the expense.

 - Make yourself the employer of choice.
 When your firm has an online presence, you convey a good message to potential applicants that your organization is connected and knows how to engage with them.
 Being the employer of choice implies that prospects want to work for you and will spread the word about you on social media, amplifying your brand and message.

 - These are the characteristics that many employers seek in potential applicants.
-Social media platforms provide a quick method to connect with these people.
+But, again, social media platforms provide a quick method to connect with these people.

 Where to Begin

-- What does our workforce strategy include with respect to those business objectives?
+- What does our workforce strategy include concerning those business objectives?

 - What are the broad corporate aims of our organization?